kwameape123/fraud-01-kwameape/README.md

     2. Line charts to track hourly revenue and hourly transaction amount.
 Revenue was assumed to be 2% of hourly transaction.
 3. Consumers which reads messages from a json file and kafka topic and then uploads processed messages to a PostgreSQL database.
 4. Configuration files that configure producers and consumers.
+These can be found in the utils folder and the .env or .env.example file.
+Note that some environment variables in the .env or .env.example needs to be customize to your specific situation, meaning a unique database, username and password for PostgreSQL.
 5. A logger that helps to keep track of errors and how project modules function.

 **CSV data file was too large to be upload to GitHub via git, hence a link to download this file is https://www.kaggle.com/datasets/ealaxi/paysim1/data**